architecture-first/boa-showcase/docs/programming/Concepts.md

     }
 ```

-In the snippet above, the Merchant looks for products in the Storefront first.
+In the snippet above, as described in our goals, the Merchant looks for products in the Storefront first.
 If the products are not found in the Storefront, the Merchant will find the product in the Warehouse and add it to the Storefront.
 This produces natural caching that is understandable by developers and non-developers.